 The amount of calories one consumes plays a significant role in determining overall body weight.

-Listening to your body is important, however, and just because half a donut and two cups of broccoli may have the same caloric content, the broccoli contains essential vitamins and nutrients to keep our body running longer.
+Listening to your body is important, however, and just because half a donut and two cups of broccoli may have the same caloric content, the broccoli contains essential vitamins and nutrients that will keep our body running longer.

 Skip the Sitting

-Gone are the days of dieting and failed New Year’s resolutions, we are now in an age of empowering our body through nutrition and realistic health goals!
+Gone are the days of dieting and failed New Year’s resolutions.
+We're now in an age of empowering our body through nutrition and realistic health goals!